chaojian-zhang/ClipboardInspector/README.md

 # Clipboard Inspector

 This GUI utility allows inspecting current contents in clipboard and setting them.
+Notice clipboard is a system-specific and GUI/windows specific feature.

 This is useful when developing features and inspecting things like in/from Excel to web tables.